lkesteloot/unsong/unsong.md

 “Of course I would!” she spat back at me.
 “You don’t love me, Aaron!
 Admit it!”

-“It’s not that I don’t love you, it’s that…”
+“It’s not that I don’t love you, it’s that...”

 “No. You gave me life, Aaron, but you didn’t give me a purpose.
 You people have so much purpose.
 Breathing, eating, having sex, making money.
 It’s all so easy for you!
 I had to make my own purpose, and the only thing I had was you, and now you’ve rejected me, and all I want is to become THARMAS so that I won’t have to go back into the darkness but also I’ll never be able to think for more than a quarter of a millisecond and I’ll never be able to remember your name.
 I want to know every Name in the cosmos except yours.”